trpc/trpc/examples/soa/README.md

 - `client`:
   - is initialized with the types from `faux-gateway`
   - contains a custom ending [Link](https://trpc.io/docs/links) which allows you to call each server without caring where the call actually ends up

+---

+If you're using this in production, I bet you're in a large organization & using tRPC for business-critical applications.
+Please consider [sponsoring tRPC](https://trpc.io/sponsor).